 5. Symptoms of depression

-Burnout is sometimes wrongly diagnosed as depression, as decreased performance and feelings of exhaustion often lead to sombre moods and feelings of guilt.
+Burnout is sometimes wrongly diagnosed as depression, as decreased performance and feelings of exhaustion often lead to low spirits and feelings of guilt.
 “The main difference is that burnout is an energy disorder while depression is a mood disorder”, Koen continues.

 These five key symptoms sometimes go hand in hand with other stress symptoms, such as physical pain, sleep problems and panic attacks.
 The employee will often take action only when those stress symptoms are becoming bothersome.
 However, taking action sooner is much more effective.